Private Pilot Certificacte

 The License to Learn.
 (It's not even a license - it's a certificate!)

-The private pilot license is the key that well let you unlock the world of aviation.
+The private pilot certificate is the key that well let you unlock the world of aviation.
 It is the starting point for all aviators, and the most critical to ensure you do right.